Classification of obesity: Preclinical and Clinical Obesity

-In January of 2025, a group of 58 experts on obesity published a consensus article offering a new definition and classification for obesity.
+In January 2025, a group of 58 experts on obesity published a consensus article offering a new definition and classification for obesity.
 They propose a new classification of preclinical and clinical obesity, in this model there is no designation of overweight.
 For this classification, BMI as well as other measures such as waist circumference are taken into account as well as a patient's other weight related co-morbidities.
 For a diagnosis of obesity patients must have evidence of excess adiposity as found in one of three ways as 1) measured by dual-energy X-ray absorptiometry, or 2) combination of BMI with one other physical measurement such as waist circumference, waist to hip ratio, or waist to height ratio, or by 3) combination of two of the aforementioned measurements without use of BMI.
 To differentiate between preclinical and clinical obesity there must be evidence of tissue or organ disfunction or a reduction in a person's ability to perform activities of daily living due to this excess adiposity.
 If evidence of such dysfunction or limitation is found in an individual who has obesity, they will meet criteria for the new diagnosis of clinical obesity.
 If no evidence is found then the diagnosis of preclinical obesity is given to indicate that they are still at risk for developing such dysfunction in the future.
 This model is new and how it will be applied clinically is still uncertain.